Overview

 Deleting a Range List

-If the user needs to delete a Range List, they simply need to click on the cell containing the Range List and click the "Delete" button in the lower-right corner of the Range List section.
+If the user needs to delete a Range List, they simply need to click on the cell containing the Range List and click the "Delete" button in the upper-right corner of the Range List.

 Comments